andrewouko/simple-http-notification-system/README.md

 ----
 * **URL: `/health`**

-    <_This endpoint is used to check of the api is working ok .>
+    <_This endpoint is used to check if the server has been started and is reachable.>

 * **Method:**
   `GET`